-Considering the rapidly evolving situation concerning the Coronavirus (COVID-19), SA meetings may be temporarily postponed or relocated to a call conferencing or virtual meeting room platform.
-Every effort is being made to keep the SA website updated with new information, but because circumstances may change quickly, we encourage everyone to reach out to the group you are interested in attending to inquire about current meeting arrangements before showing up at the meeting location.
+Due to the rapidly evolving COVID-19 situation, some meetings have been indefinitely postponed or relocated to a virtual platform.
+Every effort is being made to keep this website updated with new information, but because circumstances may change quickly, we encourage you to confirm current meeting arrangements before arriving.

 What is Sexaholics Anonymous?

 Sexaholics Anonymous is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover.

 The only requirement for membership is a desire to stop lusting and become sexually sober.
 There are no dues or fees for SA membership; we are self-supporting through our own contributions.